iamaaditya/iamaaditya.github.io/notes/index.md

 # Misc
   * [Chess]( {{site.baseurl}}/notes/chess/ ) - Chess, a wonderful game.
 My collection of articles, amusing facts, etc. I also use this link to share the often requested inputs.
+  * [Linux Hacks]( {{site.baseurl}}/notes/linux/ ) - My favorite linux hacks, and useful commands for increasing productivity
+  * [Productivity]( {{site.baseurl}}/notes/productivity/ ) - who does not slack ?
+Collection of some interesting articles which dicuss procrastination, productivity and efficiency in working.
   * [Books]( {{site.baseurl}}/notes/books/ ) - List of books I intend to read, reading or just a general recommendation for anyone looking for great book to read.
   * [Climbing]( {{site.baseurl}}/notes/climbing/ ) - Interesting articles about rock climbing, techniques, some cool videos from competitions or outdoor climbing and great climbers to follow on instagram.
   * [Name]( {{site.baseurl}}/notes/name/ ) - The etymology, meaning, and history behind my name - Aaditya (or Aditya or Adi)?